-Carotenoids like your lutein in kale benefits are fat soluble; that means they are better absorbed if eaten with avocado or olive oil.
+Carotenoids like your lutein in kale benefits are fat soluble; that means they are better absorbed if eaten with avocado or olive oil, for example.

 They are carried in the blood stream by lipoproteins.
-Atherosclerosis of the blood vessel walls has oxidation of the cholesterol at its heart; scientists have found that the walls of the arteries are not thickened in the same way by cholesterol by those enjoying dietary carotenoids on a regular basis.
+Atherosclerosis of the capillary walls has oxidation of the cholesterol at its heart; scientists have found that the intima of the arteries are not thickened in the same way by cholesterol by those enjoying dietary carotenoids on a regular basis.